Skip to main content

 The job in McCaysville was pretty straight forward for a bee removal.
 I removed the entire hive, put everything back together, and sealed the knot hole and the gaps between the chimney and wood siding, and gave the bees a new home back at my apiary.

 We offer professional honey bee removal and relocation services to all of North GA.
 So if you have bees in a structure or log cabin that you need removed and do not want exterminated we are your company!
-We have fast service.
+We have fast service and excellent bee removal reviews.
 If we don’t answer the phone, it is often because we are on the job extracting a bee hive.
 We do are best to check messages regularly and return calls and emails as quickly as possible.

 DIY Tip #6: How to Get Rid of Bees at Your Swimming Pool